 Sample some fresh maple syrup

-Spring is when the maple sap starts to “run” which means sugar shacks start heating up and producing our famous Vermont maple syrup.
-Visiting one of these is an essential springtime activity, and you can try not only fresh syrup, but a Vermont specialty: sugar on snow (a chewy maple candy created by pouring hot syrup onto a chilly packed snowbank).
+If you’re looking for things to do in Burlington VT in March, you can try fresh syrup and a Vermont specialty: sugar on snow (a chewy maple candy created by pouring hot syrup onto a chilly packed snowbank).
 In March and April, you might catch one of New England’s maple festivals in action as well.